dganapat/melting_point_prediction_paper/README.md

 Once you've installed all the packages you need in your virtual environment, in the terminal in vscode streamlit run mp_prediction_paper.py.
 A link should be outputted which you can open in a browser window

+Notes:
+Some blocks of code are hidden inside "regions".
+To open them up, just click on the little arrow next to where you see the code #region...